infiniteflight/infiniteflight-docs/scenery-editor-manual/administration/editor-rules.md

 ---
-id: general-rules
+id: editor-rules
-title: General Rules
+title: Editor Rules
 meta: Learn the rules that must be followed when using the Scenery Editor of Infinite Flight.
-order: 1
+order: 3
 ---

-# General Rules
+# Editor Rules